meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Another conclusion is that vitamin C may not be an essential nutrient, but what&rsquo;s called *conditionally essential* &#x2013; i.e. it depends on what else you eat &#x2013; and only mistaken for essential because of the universality of grain in the Western diet.

+<a id="orgbaebba7"></a>

+## Vitamin K2

+A rare vitamin, found mainly in **fat** from grass-fed or wild animals, or aged cheese.
+Not to be confused with Vitamin K1 which can be found in dark green vegetables (like spinach) among other things.

+<a id="orge5e0120"></a>

+## Vitamin B12

+About 40% of people have low-normal &ldquo;serum B12&rdquo; (vitamin B12 in the blood).
+Understand that serum B12 is one of the last markers to fall out of normal range, so if it is beginning to drop from normal, you&rsquo;re almost definitely deficient.

+This vitamin is a common supplement for vegans because it is *only* found in animals, though there is some in tempeh.

+Interesting because you can even observe many omnivores being deficient, giving us a guideline to how much meat is enough.

+<a id="org450c7ab"></a>

+## Vitamin A

 <a id="org34e1fc2"></a>

 ## Creatine